 Rhode Island Insurance License Lookup

-Rhode Island Department of Insurance Contact Information
+Rhode Island Department of Business Regulation – Division of Insurance Regulation Contact Information

 Rhode Island Department of Business Regulation

 Division of Insurance

 How often do I need to renew my Rhode Island insurance license?

 In Rhode Island, the expiration date or renewal date is most often based on the requirement to complete continuing education (CE) hours every two years.
 You must renew by this date and meet your CE hours.